-Jamie Gullen is a supervising attorney in the Employment Unit and Youth Justice Project at Community Legal Services.
+Jamie Gullen is the Managing Attorney of the Employment Unit and Youth Justice Project at Community Legal Services.
 Ms. Gullen began her career at CLS as a law student intern in 2010, and was awarded a Penn Law fellowship sponsored by the Langer, Grogan, and Diver law firm to continue working at CLS upon graduation.
 Ms. Gullen’s work focuses on increasing access to education and employment opportunities for youth who have juvenile or criminal records through a combination of direct representation, community education, and policy advocacy.
 Ms. Gullen also leads CLS’s community-based record clearing programs and works to expand record clearing as a remedy in Pennsylvania and around the country.

 Prior to law school, Ms. Gullen taught elementary school in the South Bronx through Teach for America.